kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-TileDB.md

             Hence, the parameter _idx_in_file_ takes values 0, 1 and 2 for samples HG00141, HG01530 and HG01958 respectively.

             The default value is 0 because the program assumes that the VCF has a single sample/CallSet.
 Again, it's the user's responsibility to ensure this parameter is correct.

+## Execution parameters for the import program
+The import program needs additional parameters that control how the program runs and are independent of the input VCF files.
+Such parameters are passed through another JSON file which we refer to as the **_loader_config_file_**.
+An example loader JSON file is shown below:

+    {
+        "row_based_partitioning" : false,
+        "produce_combined_vcf": true,
+        "produce_tiledb_array" : true,
+        "column_partitions" : [
+            {"begin": 0, "workspace":"/tmp/ws", "array": "test0", "vcf_output_filename":"/tmp/test0.vcf.gz" }
+            {"begin": 1000, "workspace":"/tmp/ws", "array": "test1", "vcf_output_filename":"/tmp/test1.vcf.gz" }
+        ],
+        "row_partitions" : [
+            {"begin": 0, "workspace":"/tmp/ws", "array": "test0" },
+            {"begin": 200, "workspace":"/tmp/ws", "array": "test1" }
+        ],
+        "callset_mapping_file" : "test_inputs/callsets/t6_7_8.json",
+        "vid_mapping_file" : "test_inputs/broad_vid.json",
+        "size_per_column_partition": 3000,
+        "treat_deletions_as_intervals" : true,
+        "vcf_header_filename": "test_inputs/template_vcf_header.vcf",
+        "reference_genome" : "/data/broad/samples/joint_variant_calling/broad_reference/Homo_sapiens_assembly19.fasta",
+        "num_parallel_vcf_files" : 1,
+        "do_ping_pong_buffering" : true,
+        "offload_vcf_output_processing" : true,
+        "discard_vcf_index": true,
+        "delete_and_create_tiledb_array" : true
+    }

+* _row_based_partitioning_ (optional, type: boolean, default value: _false_): Controls how your variant data is partitioned across multiple nodes/TileDB instances - see [[this wiki page for more information first|VariantDB-setup-in-a-multi-node-cluster]].
+The default value is _false_, which implies your data is partitioned by columns.
+* _produce_combined_vcf_ (optional, type: boolean, default value: _false_): The import program can produced a combined VCF identical to that produced by the [GATK CombineGVCF tool](https://www.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_variantutils_CombineGVCFs.php) if this parameter is set to _true_.
+* _produce_tiledb_array_ (optional, type: boolean,, default value _false_): The import program will produce the TileDB array if this parameter is set to _true_.
+* _column_partitions_ (mandatory if _row_based_partitioning_=False, else optional): This field is a list/array of dictionaries.
+Each dictionary describes the column partition.
+    * _begin_ (mandatory, type: integer): Describes the column id at which the current partition begins
+    * _end_ (optional, type: integer): Describes the column id at which the current partition ends (inclusive)
+    * _workspace, array_ (optional, type: strings): If creating a TileDB array, these parameters [[specify the directories where the TileDB array data will be stored|Basic-TileDB-terminology]].
+    * _vcf_output_filename_ (optional, type:string): If producing a combined GVCF, then this parameter specifies the path at which the output VCF will be created.
+If this parameter is omitted but _produce_combined_vcf_ is _true_, then the output VCF is printed on stdout.

+    In the above example,